LakshmiTeja17/RGBD-Depth-Prediction/README.md

 Compare results with the paper.

 ## Additional_work
-Improvements have been used over the proposed model.
+Improvements have been made over the proposed model.
 A self supervised framework was used for getting better accuracies.
 A Plug-and-play module was also used (https://arxiv.org/pdf/1812.08350.pdf) to generate better results during evaluation of the model.

 ## Dependencies
 - Install [PyTorch](http://pytorch.org/) on a machine with CUDA GPU.